alxdembo/yt_loader/readme.md

-pytube is installed from fork
+pytube is installed from fork as the original is having issues with some YouTube clips.